 In the Lifetime of the Buddha

 Piliya was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-One day the disciples were discussing Devadatta’s ingratitude and folly and the Buddha told this story to let them know Devadatta had been this same way in the past.
+One day the disciples were discussing Devadatta’s ingratitude and folly and the Buddha told this story to let them know that Devadatta had been this same way in the past.